-We release a Scylla minor version each month, with both bug fixes and new features.
-Complex features will be flagged as experimental for one release, marking them as completed, but not thoroughly tested yet.
+Complex features for more advanced database architectures will be flagged as experimental for one release, marking them as completed, but not thoroughly tested yet.
 Also, some experimental features may be subject to change as we discover how it performs in customer environments.
 At the same time, we put most of our effort into internal optimizations and performance improvements.
 You can read more about all the rigors we put ScyllaDB through on our testing page.

-Want to hear more on our ideas for Scylla open source and Scylla Enterprise?
+Want to hear more about our ideas for ScyllaDB Open Source and ScyllaDB Enterprise?
 Please contact us.